buster95/docker-onedrive/README.md

 ...
 ```

-If the sync is started, stop the container with CTRL-C (or with `docker rm -v -f onedrive`), and recreate the container again with some extra parameters.
+If the sync is started, stop the container with CTRL-C (or with `docker rm -v -f onedrive`), and recreate the container again with some extra parameters or with docker-compose file with same config directory.

 ### Run

 ```
 docker rm -v -f onedrive
-docker run -tid --name onedrive --restart always -v $HOME/Documents/onedrive/config:/config -v $HOME/Documents/onedrive/data:/onedrive croc/onedrive
+docker run -tid --name onedrive --restart always -v $PWD/config:/config -v $PWD/data:/onedrive croc/onedrive
 ```